chipsalliance/Caliptra/doc/Caliptra.md

 ![](./images/Subsystem.png)

 # Caliptra Subsystem Trademark Compliance
-- Caliptra subsystem trademark compliance shall have Caliptra core 2.0, Life Cycle Controller, Fuse Controller, I3C with recovery interface, MCU and MCI taken as is without change to ensure there is hardware transparency and consistency.
+- Caliptra subsystem trademark compliance shall have Caliptra Core 2.0, Life Cycle Controller, Fuse Controller, I3C with recovery interface, Manufacture Control Unit (MCU) and Manufacturer Control Interface (MCI) taken as is without change to ensure there is hardware transparency and consistency.
 - Caliptra subsystem provides life cycle state to the SoC.

 # SoC Integration Flexibility
-- SoC may choose to add PLLs (Phase Locked Loop for stable clock generation), SoC specific mailboxes , SoC specific firewalls & address translations, Environmental circuitry as some examples.
+- SoC may choose to add PLLs (Phase Locked Loop for stable clock generation), SoC specific mailboxes, SoC specific firewalls & address translations, environmental circuitry as some examples.
 - Caliptra subsystem provides flexibility to SoC to remap subsystem driven debug levels to SoC specific debug policies.
 - Please see Subsystem hardware and integration specifications for additional details on subsystem configurability (FIXME: Add md versions once available; right now they are uploaded as pdfs in Caliptra-SS repository's doc folder).